-A new plan was put in place in 2023, which is granted in cash.
-Under IAS 19, the Group spreads the expense for the 2021, 2022 and 2023 plans over the period of allocation in consideration of a liability so that the amount ultimately recorded corresponds to the amount to be paid to the beneficiaries.
-The grant is subject to continued employment and three performance conditions (value creation and two CSR criteria).
+Under IAS 19, the Group spreads the cost of the plans over the period of allocation in consideration of a liability so that the amount ultimately recorded corresponds to the amount to be paid to the beneficiaries.

 Members of the Management Board are not eligible for participation in these plans.